MoustaphaDev/GuestNumber/README.md

-# React Tailwindcss Boilerplate build with Vite
+# Guess The Number App with ReactJS

 This is a "Guess The Number" game built with ReactJS

-## What is inside?
+## What technologies did we use?

 This project uses many tools like: